reign912/MazeGenerator-Solver/readme.md

 thats it setting up is done and just go to src/ and can run our main function main.py and can change algos used and maze size respectively in main.py

+to run visuals or in simple words how our maze is created and solved in animated form , go to visuals/create or solve/ and run any algorithms you want in cmd : $ python algorithmname.py and you will be able to see the visual

 THANK YOU